jrpotter/notebook/arithmetic/index.md

 ## Overview

-**Arithmetic** refers to the branch of mathematics dealing with the following mathematical operations: addition, subtraction, multiplication, division, exponentiation, and logarithms.
+**Arithmetic** refers to the branch of mathematics dealing with, at its most basic level, addition, subtraction, multiplication, and division.

+In a wider sense, it may also include [[exponentials|exponentiation]] and [[logarithms]].

 %%ANKI
 Basic